Panitumumab, Regorafenib, or TAS-102, in Treating Patients with Metastatic and / or Unresectable RAS Wild-Type Colorectal Cancer

 - Documented wild-type in KRAS and NRAS (codons 12, 13, 59, 61, 117, and 146) and in BRAF codon 600, based on tumor tissue taken from primary or metastatic site prior to receipt of anti EGFR therapy.

-- Disease progression after treatment with a fluoropyrimidine (e.g., 5-fluorouracil or capecitabine), oxaliplatin, irinotecan, and an anti-VEGF monoclonal antibody (bevacizumab, ramucirumab, or aflibercept), or contraindication to such treatment(s).
+- Progression, intolerance, or contraindication to a fluoropyrimidine (e.g., 5-fluorouracil or capecitabine), oxaliplatin, irinotecan, and an anti-VEGF monoclonal antibody (bevacizumab, ramucirumab, or aflibercept), and an anti-PD-1 monoclonal antibody (nivolumab or pembrolizumab) if tumor has deficient mismatch repair proteins (dMMR) or is microsatellite instability-high (MSI-H)

 - Disease progression after treatment with an anti-EGFR monoclonal antibody (cetuximab and/or panitumumab) for at least 4 months (minimum of 8 biweekly treatments or 16 weekly treatments at full or partial dose). * NOTE: Treatments do not need to be administered consecutively. * NOTE: Dose reductions or delays are permitted.